-As is obvious from the results there is confusion between 'walking' and 'jogging' and also between 'boxing' and 'handclapping', which is quite intuitive as these actions are quite similar and even seeing the video sequences with naked eye, we cannot fully distinguish between these activities.
-Also, another thing worth mentioning is that, our approach is able to distinguish between activities with local and gross motion.
-This fact is obvious from our results, as they bring out a better distinction between gross motion (like jogging, running, walking) and local motion (like boxing, handwaving, handclapping).
+As is obvious from the results there is confusion between 'walking' and 'jogging' and also between 'boxing' and 'handclapping', which is quite intuitive as these actions are quite similar.
+Even if we see the video sequences with naked eye, we can not fully distinguish between these activities.
+Also, another thing worth mentioning is that our approach is able to distinguish between activities with local and global motion.
+This fact is obvious from our results, as they bring out a better distinction between global body motion (like jogging, running, walking) and local motion (like boxing, handwaving, handclapping).
+Our novel apporach of separating appearance from motion gives results which are comparable to the state of the art methods as shown in Table 1.